joselom23/dsp/statistics/5-1-blue_men.md

 #### Answer:

-Importing libraries
+Importing libraries:
 ```
 import numpy as np
 import scipy
 ```

-Mean and STD from the BRFSS data
+Mean and STD from the BRFSS data:
 ```
 mean = 178
 std  = 7.7